 Platelet-rich plasma (PRP) therapy involves injecting platelet-rich plasma into the body to help repair tissue and grow additional blood vessels.

-Although the FDA have not yet approved PRP therapy, a 2018 article suggests that it may become available once researchers have tested it thoroughly for effectiveness and safety.
+Although the FDA have not yet approved PRP therapy, a

 A 2020 review observed that some small studies found that PRP therapy could be a promising treatment for ED and that people tolerate it well.